Royal Rumble (2020): Background

-The event was held at Minute Maid Park in Houston, Texas.
+The 33rd annual Royal Rumble event was held at Minute Maid Park in Houston, Texas.

-The Royal Rumble is an annual professional wrestling event produced every January by WWE since 1988.
-It is one of the promotion's original four pay-per-views (PPV), along with WrestleMania, SummerSlam, and Survivor Series, dubbed the "Big Four".
-The concept of the event comes from the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
-Announced on February 15, 2019, the 2020 event was the 33rd Royal Rumble and was scheduled to be held on January 26, 2020, at Minute Maid Park in Houston, Texas.
+The Royal Rumble is an annual professional wrestling event, produced every January by WWE since 1988; that first event was a television special before it became a pay-per-view (PPV) event beginning in 1989 and then also available via livestreaming on the WWE Network since 2015.
+It is one of the promotion's original four PPVs, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+It is named after and centered on the Royal Rumble match.
+Announced on February 15, 2019, the 33rd Royal Rumble event was scheduled to be held on January 26, 2020, at Minute Maid Park in Houston, Texas, marking the second Royal Rumble event held in Houston, after the 1989 event at The Summit, and fifth overall in the U.S. state of Texas, including the 1997, 2007, and 2017 events, which were in San Antonio.
 It featured wrestlers from the Raw and SmackDown brand divisions, with some NXT wrestlers and WWE veterans appearing in both the men's and women's Royal Rumble matches.
-In addition to airing on traditional PPV, the event was available to livestream on the WWE Network.
-Travel packages became available on September 12 while individual tickets went on sale on September 20.
+Travel packages became available on September 12, 2019, while individual tickets went on sale on September 20.

-The Royal Rumble match generally features 30 wrestlers and the winner traditionally earns a world championship match at that year's WrestleMania.
-For the past two years, the men and women had the choice to challenge for the top championships of the Raw and SmackDown brands at WrestleMania.
+The Royal Rumble match is a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time, and the match generally features 30 wrestlers.
+Since 1993, the winner traditionally earns a world championship match at that year's WrestleMania.
+At the prior two events, the men and women had the choice to challenge for the top championships of the Raw and SmackDown brands.
 In September 2019, NXT was recognized as WWE's third main brand, evidenced by its inclusion in the brand competition at the 2019 Survivor Series.
-Although the 2020 Royal Rumble was not promoted as an NXT event, for the first time, its titles became eligible for the Royal Rumble winners to challenge for, also marking the first time since 2010 in which the men had three championship choices.
-For the 2020 event, the men could choose between Raw's WWE Championship, SmackDown's Universal Championship, and the NXT Championship to challenge for at WrestleMania 36, while the women had the choice between the Raw Women's Championship, SmackDown Women's Championship, and NXT Women's Championship.
-This also made the 2020 event the first time women had three options.
+Although the 2020 Royal Rumble was not promoted as an NXT event, for the first time, its titles became eligible options for the Royal Rumble winners, marking the first time since 2010 in which the men had three championship choices and the first time ever that women had three choices.
+For the 2020 event, the men and women could choose to challenge for any of the three brand's top championships at WrestleMania 36: the men could choose between Raw's WWE Championship, SmackDown's Universal Championship, and the NXT Championship, while the women had the choice between the Raw Women's Championship, the SmackDown Women's Championship, and the NXT Women's Championship.